 - Assisting or observing 1 restorative class, depending upon level of experience.

 Pat Harada Linfoot is passionate about the self-healing potential of Restorative Yoga for health and happiness.
-Rather than an adjunct style, she believes that the restorative paradigm embraces Ayurveda, functional and subtle anatomy, asana, pranayama, and meditation; in short, the integral elements of the healing process.
+Rather than an adjunct style, she believes that the restorative paradigm embraces functional and subtle anatomy, asana, pranayama, and meditation; in short, the integral elements of the healing process.
+Pat co-directs Octopus Garden Yoga Centre and its Yoga Education programs.